-Effective on June 1, 2017, the Company increased the maximum loan amount with Private Equity Fund Finance Ltd. (a subsidiary) to CHF 70.0 million at the existing interest rate of 1 month LIBOR plus 200 basis points.
+Effective on June 1, 2017, the Company (the borrower) increased the maximum loan amount with Private Equity Fund Finance Ltd. (a subsidiary, the lender) to CHF 70.0 million at the existing interest rate of 1 month LIBOR plus 200 basis points.
+As LIBOR will be replaced by alternative reference rates for the respective currencies from January 1, 2022 onwards, the interest calculation methodology will be amended accordingly.
+A material impact for the Company is not expected.
 The lender may extend further loans to the borrower if and as required by the borrower to carry on its business by entering into a letter agreement which shall be governed by the same provisions as set forth in the existing loan agreement.
 The lender may not request the repayment of any amount outstanding without giving at least 12 months notice.
 There is no contractually agreed expiry date.
-The total amount of interest bearing borrowings as of March 31, 2020 stood at EUR 41.1 million (March 31, 2019: EUR 47.4 million).
+The total amount of interest bearing borrowings as of March 31, 2021 stood at EUR 54.6 million (March 31, 2020: EUR 41.1 million).

-On December 21, 2018, the Company signed an amended agreement with Credit Suisse (Switzerland) AG for a EUR 20.0 million revolving credit facility, which was subsequently increased to EUR 30.0 million on September 16, 2019.
+On December 21, 2018, the Company signed an amended agreement with Credit Suisse (Schweiz) AG for a EUR 20.0 million revolving credit facility, which was subsequently increased to EUR 30.0 million on September 16, 2019.
 This agreement will expire on December 31, 2021.
 This facility allows the Company to bridge timing gaps between outflows and inflows, cover short-term liquidity squeezes and manage and hedge market risks.
 The credit facility, if and when drawn, is secured by the Company's ownership interests in Private Equity Fund Finance Ltd. and Private Equity Direct Finance Ltd. The applicable interest rate on any amounts outstanding under the facility is LIBOR for the requested currency term (floored at 0%) plus 185 basis points.
 The Company is obliged to pay a quarterly commitment fee of 22.5 basis points on the undrawn amount.
+As LIBOR will be replaced by alternative reference rates for the respective currencies from January 1, 2022 onwards, the interest calculation methodology will change as from the respective LIBOR replacement dates.
+A material impact for the Company is not expected.

-As of March 31, 2020, the credit facility drawn was EUR 14.6 million (March 31, 2019: undrawn) and is presented as short-term bank borrowing in the balance sheet.
-During the financial year 2019/2020, interest expenses of EUR 115k were incurred (2018/2019: EUR 58k).
-Commitment fees amounted to EUR 178k for the business year 2019/2020 (2018/2019: EUR 147k) and are included in corporate expenses in the statement of comprehensive income.
+As of March 31, 2021, the credit facility drawn was EUR 5.9 million (March 31, 2020: EUR 14.6 million).
+During the financial year 2020/2021, interest expenses of EUR 188k were incurred (2019/2020: EUR 115k).
+Commitment fees amounted to EUR 186k for the business year 2020/2021 (2019/2020: EUR 178k) and are included in corporate expenses in the statement of comprehensive income.